thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 The line separator should be `\n`.

 A plugin must return a CSV line per software module, using a tabulation `\t` as separator.
-In the _docker_ file example, the following command outputs such CSV structures.
+In the _docker_ file example, the following command outputs CSV structures with tabulations as separator.

 ```shell
 docker image list --format '{{.Repository}}\t{{.Tag}}'